-From December 10, 2021 Kerikeri Mission Station will be open under RED in the traffic light system.
-If you’re visiting us, you will need to present your Vaccine Pass to staff and follow our Covid-19 requirements.
-Please stay home if you’re sick.
+Kerikeri Mission Station is open under ORANGE in the traffic light system.
+If you are visiting us, you will need to wear a mask and follow our Covid-19 requirements.
+At this time, we do not require Vaccine Passes for entry to our visitor sites, cafes and shops, however this may be reviewed in line with our Covid-19 policy settings.
+You can check our website on the day of your visit for the most up-to-date information and please stay home if you’re unwell.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 We are located 3.7km by car or 1.7km on foot northeast of Kerikeri township.